 On average, the area experiences a crime rate of 5.93 per 1000 people and 29.23 against 1000 properties.
 For safety purposes, you need to be conversant with how the people in the area operate and if you feel it’s not safe for you after, maybe, experiencing episodes of crime and violence-related activities, you can easily leave for a better place.

-Just like Regent Park, the annex is also situated in the downtown of Toronto.
+Just like Regent Park, the annex is also situated in downtown Toronto.
 It’s found between Bloor Street and Dupont Street.
 There are many students who stay in Annex since it is located close to Toronto University campus.
 Besides, other professionals stay here apart from the students.
 Also, single-family homes are found in large numbers.

 The annex is one of Toronto’s worst neighbors since it has some levels of crime and violence.
 It is also important to know that Annex is highly populated.
 The average crime rate is 8.16 per 1000 people and 23.75 against 1000 properties.